Guatemala volcano death toll rises

+First responders in helicopters managed to pull at least 10 people alive from ash drifts and mud flows that were up to the rooflines of some homes, forcing rescuers to use sledgehammers to break through the roofs to see if anyone was trapped inside.

-The volcano west of Guatemala City exploded on Sunday, sending towering clouds of ash miles into the air and hot flows of ash mixed with water and debris down its flanks, blocking roads and burning homes.
+Residents of El Rodeo, about eight miles (12 kilometres) down-slope from the crater, said they were caught unaware by the fast-moving hot ash and rock when the volcano west of Guatemala City exploded on Sunday, sending towering clouds into the air.

+Searing flows of ash mixed with water and debris gushed down the volcano’s flanks, blocking roads and burning homes.
-The charred landscape left behind was still too hot to touch or even to pull bodies from in many parts, melting the shoes of rescuers.

-Workers told of finding bodies so thickly coated with ash they appeared to be statues.

-Hilda Lopez said the volcanic mud swept into her village of San Miguel Los Lotes, just below the mountain’s flanks.

-She still does not know where her mother or her sister are.
+Hilda Lopez said the volcanic mud swept into her village of San Miguel Los Lotes, just below the mountain’s flanks, and she did not know where her mother and sister were.

-“We were at a party, celebrating the birth of a baby, when one of the neighbours shouted at us to come out and see the lava that was coming,” Ms Lopez recalled.
+“We were at a party, celebrating the birth of a baby, when one of the neighbours shouted at us to come out and see the lava that was coming,” the distraught woman said.

 “We didn’t believe it, and when we went out the hot mud was already coming down the street.”